-Briggs & Stratton Corporation (“Briggs & Stratton”) offers the InfoHub™ software subscription services to Customer for use in conjunction with connected power equipment (“Service”).
+Briggs & Stratton Corporation (hereinafter referred to as “Briggs & Stratton” or “we”) offers the InfoHub™ software subscription services for use by standby power equipment owners and operators (“Service”).
 The Service is available on a subscription service basis.
-Customer wishes to access and use the Service pursuant to the terms of this Subscription Services Agreement (“Agreement”).
+The subscription account holder (“Customer” or “you”) wishes to access and use the Service pursuant to the terms of this Subscription Services Agreement (“Subscription Agreement”).

-IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THIS SUBSCRIPTION AGREEMENT.
+IF YOU ARE ENTERING INTO THIS SUBSCRIPTION AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THIS SUBSCRIPTION AGREEMENT.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE TO THE TERMS OF THIS SUBSCRIPTION AGREEMENT, YOU MAY NOT USE THE SERVICE.

 (a) it will not allow any Authorized User’s account to be used by more than one individual Authorized User unless it has been reassigned in its entirety to another individual Authorized User, in which case the prior Authorized User shall no longer have any right to access or use the Service;

-(b) it will ensure that the Authorized Users use the Service in accordance with the terms and conditions of this Agreement;
+(b) it will ensure that the Authorized Users use the Service in accordance with the terms and conditions of this Subscription Agreement;

-(c) it shall be liable to Briggs & Stratton for any actions by an Authorized User in violation of this Agreement; and
+(c) it shall be liable to Briggs & Stratton for any actions by an Authorized User in violation of this Subscription Agreement; and

-4. Subscription Services Fees.
+5. Subscription Services Fees.
 We provide the Service upon your timely payment of subscription fees.

-4.3 Taxes.
+5.3 Taxes.
 Customer shall pay all applicable taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”) for the use of the Service, provided that Customer shall not be liable for any taxes based on Briggs & Stratton’s income.

-5. Ownership and License Rights.
+6. Ownership and License Rights.

-5.3 Customer Suggestions.
+6.3 Customer Suggestions.
 Customer grants Briggs & Stratton a worldwide, perpetual, royalty-free, assignable, sub-licensable, transferable, irrevocable right and license to use and incorporate into our Service, our Content, or our products, or services any suggestions, enhancement requests, recommendations, corrections or other feedback provided by Customer.

-7. Customer Representations and Obligations.
+8. Customer Representations and Obligations.

-7.1 Customer represents to Briggs & Stratton that Customer will comply with all applicable laws, and will not violate the rights of any third parties in providing or utilizing the Service, the Documentation, the Content, or the InfoHub Data.
+8.1 Customer represents to Briggs & Stratton that Customer will only use the Service, the Documentation, the Content or the InfoHub Data in compliance with all applicable laws, rules and regulations, and will not violate the rights of any third parties (including privacy rights) in providing or utilizing the Service, the Documentation, the Content, or the InfoHub Data.

-7.3 Customer will use its best efforts to prevent unauthorized parties from accessing or using the Service, the Documentation, the Content or the InfoHub Data.
+8.3 Customer will use its best efforts to prevent unauthorized parties from accessing or using the Service, the Documentation, the Content or the InfoHub Data.

-8. Confidential Information.
+9. Confidential Information.

-8.1 In providing and utilizing the Service, each party will be required to share certain “Confidential Information” with the other party.
-For purposes of this Agreement, Confidential Information means any software or information regarding the Service, the Content, the Documentation or the InfoHub Data, or the technical infrastructure of the Service which is proprietary to Briggs & Stratton or Customer, and that the applicable party would not disclose in the absence of a confidentiality agreement.
-Each party will maintain the confidentiality of the Confidential Information of the other party during and after termination of this Agreement.
+9.1 In providing and utilizing the Service, each party will be required to share certain “Confidential Information” with the other party.
+For purposes of this Subscription Agreement, Confidential Information means any software or information regarding the Service, the Content, the Documentation or the InfoHub Data, or the technical infrastructure of the Service which is proprietary to Briggs & Stratton or Customer, and that the applicable party would not disclose in the absence of a confidentiality agreement.
+Each party will maintain the confidentiality of the Confidential Information of the other party during and after termination of this Subscription Agreement.
 Confidential Information does not include data or information that:

 (a) is within the public domain at the date of disclosure by the disclosing party or which thereafter enters the public domain through no fault of the receiving party;